 Rick Albertson is a retired freelance documentary photographer.
 During the latter half of his career Rick photographed assignments in Asia, Africa, Central and North America for large non-profit organizations.
 Since retiring he has pursued creative personal projects including recent street photography in Baja Sur, Mexico, during a solo motorcycle trip the length of the peninsula.
 His new coffee table book, Documentary Portraits: Retrospective, has recently been released, along with Alone, a 58-page zine portfolio of images expressing his feelings of being alone since the passing* of his wife, Nancy.
 Rick also enjoys writing, speaking, teaching, and playing bluegrass music.

 Rick lives in a modern home he designed with a magnificent view overlooking the Swarthout Valley, in which the community of Wrightwood lies hidden within the Angeles National Forest of the San Gabriel Mountains.

-*Nancy had a lifelong love of learning.
-She was a devoted teacher to generations of students of every background, young and old, in public schools and churches, in English and Spanish.
+Nancy had a lifelong love of learning.
+She was a devoted teacher to generations of students from every background, young and old, in public schools and churches, in English and Spanish.
 As a tribute to Nancy and her commitment to the power of education, she established the Chanel Eichel Education Fund.
-Chanel was Nancy's daily caregiver during the last two years of her life.
+Chanel was Nancy’s daily caregiver during the last two years of her life.
 They became close friends and spent countless hours together laughing, shopping, baking, and hiking.
-Chanel has begun finishing her Bachelor's Degree and plans to pursue a career in nursing.
-We welcome your contributions to support Chanel's educational expenses as she fulfills a dream that Nancy helped to inspire.
+Chanel is finishing her Associates Degree and plans to pursue a career in nursing.
+We welcome your contributions to support Chanel’s educational expenses as she fulfills a dream Nancy helped to inspire.
 Funds will be used exclusively to reimburse tuition costs.
-Chanel’s Education Fund All backers will receive a free copy of Rick’s zine, Alone.
+A very heartfelt thank you to everyone who has made donations in Nancy’s name.
+All backers will receive a copy of Rick’s zine, Alone.
+Chanel Eichel Education Fun